 So why not get your hands dirty and plant a garden?
 While you are in the planning stages consider joining the grow-a-row movement and sharing the bounty of your harvest with your neighbours or the local food bank.

 If you are new to gardening, this page will give you some resources for starting out.
-As the season progresses, we will add some information about food preservation.

 Getting StartedGardens don’t have to be complex or labour intensive or even take up a lot of space.
 You can start with something as simple as buying a few tomato plants and putting them in a container on your porch.
 But if you are feeling a little more ambitious, here are some basics.